gmalet/gmalet.github.io/_pages/research.md

 - **Publications**

-    - 2020.
-“Economic shocks and the cost of ruling: Evidence from Italy.”
+    - “Economic shocks and the cost of ruling: Evidence from Italy.”
 In Journal of Elections, Public Opinion, and Parties.
-30 (1), 22-41 (with H. Kriesi)
+30 (1), 22-41, 2020. (with H. Kriesi)

-	- 2019.
-“Italy - The end of bipolarism: Restructuration in an unstable party system.”
+	- “Italy - The end of bipolarism: Restructuration in an unstable party system.”
 In S. Hutter and H. Kriesi (eds.).
 European party politics in times of crises.
-Cambridge University Press (with J. Karremans and D. Morisi)
+Cambridge University Press.
+2019. (with J. Karremans and D. Morisi)

-	- 2019.
-“Ireland - Limited restructuration in the posterchild of austerity.”
+	- “Ireland - Limited restructuration in the posterchild of austerity.”
 In S. Hutter and H. Kriesi (eds.).
 European party politics in times of crises.
-Cambridge University Press (with S. Hutter)
+Cambridge University Press.
+2019. (with S. Hutter)

-	- 2015.
-“A new cleavage in Europe?
+	- “A new cleavage in Europe?
 The rise of Eurosceptic parties in France, Italy, and the UK.”
-Quaderni dell’Osservatorio Elettorale - Italian Journal of Electoral Studies 74 (in Italian)
+Quaderni dell’Osservatorio Elettorale - Italian Journal of Electoral Studies 74, 2015. (in Italian)